 ♦ Rhetorical questions

-- Did you learn the answers of those questions?
+- Did you learn the answers to those questions?

 - Have you done (past participle) your work given to you?